PhilPearson83/density_based_spatial_clustering/README.md

 # Density based spatial clustering
-This repository contains code and documentation for generating density based spatial clustering to indentify areas of interest.
+This repository contains code and documentation for generating density based spatial clustering to identify areas of interest.

 ## Getting Started.